Product Case Study

 Project Goals

-• Identified psychological and practical barriers to accessing state-supported care
+• Identified psychological and systemic blockers to seeking time off

 Challenges